maparrar/maparrar.github.io/tattoo-templates.md

 This is a collection of templates to practice tattooing.
 Please be free to download and share it.

-# How to use this templates
+## How to use
-1. Manual mode (with printer)
-    - Print the template
+1. Select and download the template
-2. Manual mode (without printer)
-3. With transfer machine
+2. Create the stencil
+3. Transfer to the practice skin
-4. With stencil printer
+4. Practice!

-# Short lines
+## Short lines
 This is a basic template.
 Simply go to point A to B as straight you can

-<iframe src="/resources/files/short_lines.pdf" width="100%" height="500px"></iframe>
+<iframe src="/resources/files/short_lines.pdf" width="100%" height="1000px"></iframe>

 <br><br>
 <hr>